50 Things to Do in Portland

-Don’t Miss Hit the roller rink on the second Wednesday of any given month for Retro Roll, where DJs spin all the ’80s hits from 7 to 9:30 p.m.
+Don’t Miss Even while rides are closed in winter (mark your calendar for the spring break opening, March 25), but the roller rink is open year round.
+Check it out on the second Wednesday of any given month for Retro Roll, where DJs spin all the ’80s hits from 7 to 9:30 p.m.

 The Lowdown Portland is chock-a-block with nail salons, ranging from no-frills to positively luxe.
 But no one in town does nail art quite like the folks here, on the tiniest of canvases, while also being very forward about their 420-friendliness.
 If it’s CB-infused wellness products you seek, this is your spot.